 Whitening toothpastes might appear desirable, but when wearing a brace avoid these.
 The paste will only be coming in contact with part of the tooth surface, some will be hidden under the bracket and bonding agent.
 Should the whitening paste work, the part of the tooth under the bracket will not show such colour improvement.

 It is best to wait to complete any whitening process until the orthodontic treatment has finished.
 For more information, read our article, teeth whitening with braces.

-Some of our everyday favourites are:
+Some of my everyday favourite toothpastes are:

 Best Mouthwash For Braces